ServiceStackApps/Chat/README.md

 });
 ```

-As a single user can have multiple subscriptions (e.g. multiple tabs open) users are merged into a single `usersMap` so each user is only listed once in the users list and a `refCounter` is maintained with the number of subscriptions each user has, so we know can tell when the user has no more active subscriptions and can remove them from the list.
+As a single user can have multiple subscriptions (e.g. multiple tabs open) users are merged into a single `usersMap` so each user is only listed once in the users list and a `refCounter` is maintained with the number of subscriptions each user has, so we're able to tell when the user has no more active subscriptions and can remove them from the list.

 ### Chat box